helmutschneider/ngrams/README.md

 An ngram-index search implemented in SQLite.
-Slower than a regular 'LIKE' :) Swedish wordlist included.
+Usually not faster than a regular 'LIKE', but it works.

+Swedish wordlist included.

 ```shell
 make